ai2cm/fv3gfs-fortran/README.md

 it is not possible to contain a bind-mounted subdirectory in a separately bind-mounted directory.
 You could see these sources by setting `SERIALBOX_OUTDIR` to a different directory (it is `/FV3` by default) that you have bind-mounted in to the container.

+# Docker buildkit

+If you are using a version of docker that supports it, you can enable buildkit by setting `DOCKER_BUILDKIT=1` as an environment variable.
+This can be useful when building docker targets in this repo, because it will avoid building mulit-stage targets that are not required for the final image.